Last update Jan 2008

 and Paul Rodgers was vocally talented as ever.
 Despite it being a little wet, during the afternoon the temperature rose and it was quite warm.
 My friends and I sat on the stone steps that looked down across the fan filled, overgrown pitch to the stage.
 Maggie Bell and Lou Reed both gave excellent perfomances, although very different in nature and style.
 The crowd was well impressed with Humble Pie, A1 Performance and had the crowd in their hands as they went through their set. |

-and the heat was almost unbearable as bodies got closer and closer, a couple
+towards the stage and the heat was almost unbearable as bodies got closer and

-Roger Daltrey swinging his mic around in the air and catching it, really great
+excellent stuff, Roger Daltrey swinging his mic around in the air and catching

 What can I say, great rocking stuff!!!